Read. Think. Engage. Learn.

 Discover the ways his work relates to contemporaries like Salvador Dali and

 learn how art historians interpret his mysterious paintings.

 Venga y practica su espanol!

 Group leader, Veronica Mazzu, is a native Spanish speaker from Chile and a public school Spanish teacher in Southborough.
 The Spanish Conversation Group meets twice monthly on Tuesdays (usually the first and third), 6:00 - 8:00pm.
-Runs September through July.
+Runs year round.

 Generously supported by the Groton Public Library Endowment Trust.

 Great Decisions (returning January 2023)

 For the past several years, the library has participated in America's largest discussion program on world affairs.
 The program model involves reading the Great Decisions Briefing Book and meeting in a weekly discussion group to discuss the most critical global issues facing America today.
 The Foreign Policy Associations' Annual Briefing Book comes out each January and are provided to participants thanks to the generosity of the GPL Endowment Trust.

 The next Library Great Decisions Discussion Series will begin in late January 2023.